rdlauer/articles/nativescript/firebase-mlkit/post.md

-# Using ML Kit for Firebase to Uncover Beer Ratings
+# Using ML Kit for Firebase to Tap into Beer Ratings

 Over the past year machine learning (ML) has gone mainstream.
 How do we know this?
-When someone presumably uses ML to create an Olive Garden commercial script:
+When someone uses ML to create an Olive Garden commercial script:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I forced a bot to watch over 1,000 hours of Olive Garden commercials and then asked it to write an Olive Garden commercial of its own.
 Here is the first page. <a href="https://t.co/CKiDQTmLeH">pic.twitter.com/CKiDQTmLeH</a></p>&mdash; Keaton Patti (@KeatonPatti) <a href="https://twitter.com/KeatonPatti/status/1006961202998726665?ref_src=twsrc%5Etfw">June 13, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>